edouardklein/businessclassif/Notebook.md

 I adapt Exp7.py so that it uses the new labeled data.

+I run it, now it's time to select the best method.

+I finally have a plot I can make sense of (in Exp7_graphs).

 ## Using the new labeled data

 I had a file with only one category per sample.
 I got a new file with sometimes multiple categories.